Veterinary Access

 It is important to increase the number of veterinarians that practice in rural and northern Ontario to avoid overstretched practitioners without support.
 We also think it is important to increase the number of small ruminant specialists in Ontario.
 Our members have shared that even though they have a large animal vet, that vet predominantly serves cattle farms and does not have small ruminant expertise.

-OSF recommends the provincial government increase the number of veterinary students in Ontario for those wanting to pursue large animal practices and increase incentives for small ruminant veterinarians to increase capacity across Ontario.
+OSF recommends the federal government monetarily support the provincial government’s efforts to increase the number of veterinary students in Ontario for those wanting to pursue large animal practices and increase incentives for small ruminant veterinarians to increase capacity across Ontario.